bgamari/ghc-users-guide/content/all-flags.gen.rst

     warn about do bindings that appear to throw away monadic values that you should have bound instead

 ``-Wunsafe``
     warn if the module being compiled is regarded to be unsafe.
 Should be used to check the safety status of modules when using safe inference.
-Works on all module types, even those using explicit :ref:`Safe Haskell <safe-haskell>` modes (such as :ghc-flag:`XTrustworthy`) and so can be used to have the compiler check any assumptions made.
+Works on all module types, even those using explicit :ref:`Safe Haskell <safe-haskell>` modes (such as :ghc-flag:`-XTrustworthy`) and so can be used to have the compiler check any assumptions made.

 ``-Wsafe``
     warn if the module being compiled is regarded to be safe.
 Should be used to check the safety status of modules when using safe inference.
-Works on all module types, even those using explicit :ref:`Safe Haskell <safe-haskell>` modes (such as :ghc-flag:`XTrustworthy`) and so can be used to have the compiler check any assumptions made.
+Works on all module types, even those using explicit :ref:`Safe Haskell <safe-haskell>` modes (such as :ghc-flag:`-XTrustworthy`) and so can be used to have the compiler check any assumptions made.

 ``-Wtrustworthy-safe``
-    warn if the module being compiled is marked as :ghc-flag:`XTrustworthy` but it could instead be marked as :ghc-flag:`XSafe`, a more informative bound.
+    warn if the module being compiled is marked as :ghc-flag:`-XTrustworthy` but it could instead be marked as :ghc-flag:`-XSafe`, a more informative bound.
 Can be used to detectonce a Safe Haskell bound can be improved as dependencies are updated.

 ``-Wwarnings-deprecations``
     warn about uses of functions & types that have warnings or deprecated pragmas